Benefits of Black Tea, Who Knew?

 black tea because of oxidation.

 India’s black tea comes from a different strain of the Camellia plant.
 The plant is called Camellia assamica.
-Camellia Assamica is a stronger tea-producing larger leaf.
+Camellia Assamica is a stronger tea-producing, larger leaf.
 The leaves are withered to release the moisture.
-Once withered, the leaves are either rolled by hand or machine.
+Once withered, the leaves are either rolled by hand or by machine.
 There is another way of processing black tea called CTC (crush, tear, curl) or mamri tea.
 The leaves run through several-cylinder rollers.
 The rollers have sharp teeth that crush, tear, and curl the leaves.
 This type of black tea is generally used for tea bags and produces a lovely dark red brew.

 The flavor of Black tea is brisk, full-bodied, malty, and earthy.

-Health Benefits of Black tea
+Health Benefits of Black Tea

 Heart – Flavones in the tea help improve your heart.
 Studies have shown that drinking 3 cups of tea a day can help reduce the risk of coronary heart disease.